oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan-onlysw.md

-# Create and Customize DR plans
+# Create and Customize the DR Switchover Plan

 ## Introduction
-In this lab, you'll learn how to create **Switchover**, **Failover**, and **Drill Plans** in Oracle Full Stack DR. You will also customize these DR Plans using **user-defined plan groups** tailored to the MuShop application's requirements.

-⚠️ **Note:**
-Full Stack DR does **not** allow the creation of DR Plans in a **Primary** role DR Protection Group (e.g., Ashburn).All DR Plans **must** be created in the **Standby** role DRPG (e.g., Phoenix).

-**DR Plans**- A DR Plan represents a DR workflow associated with a pair of DR Protection Groups.
-A DR Plan is represented as a sequence of Plan Groups.
-These Plan Groups in turn consist of Plan Steps.
-A DR Plan can only be created at the Standby DR Protection Group.

-There are four types of DR plans which you can create in Full Stack DR.

-- Switchover Plan:Used for planned and controlled transition of services from a primary to a standby region.
-It involves shutting down services in the primary region and bringing them up in the standby region.
-- Failover Plan: Used for unplanned recovery during disasters or outages.
-It immediately activates services in the standby region whenever the primary is entirely inaccessible.
-- Drill Plans: Performing DR drills is an essential DR service capability that allows users to exercise and validate their business continuity configuration and plans without disrupting their production stack.
+In this lab, we will create a DR Switchover plan and customize the plan with additional steps.
+Ashburn is a primary region, and Phoenix is the standby region.
+Full Stack DR support the below plan types

+- Switchover: Shutdown at primary, then transition to standby
+- Failover: Recover at standby
-    - Start Drill: It creates a replica of your production stack without impacting production.Perform a complete dry run of a failover for validation
+- Start Drill: Perform a complete dry run of a failover for validation
-    - Stop Drill: Removes the replica of your production stack created earlier by Start drill.

-**Plan Group** – A group of steps in a DR Plan.
-A DR Plan consists of one or more Plan Groups that execute sequentially.
-All steps in a Plan Group execute in parallel.

-There are two types of plan groups

-- Built-In Groups or Steps – A type of Plan Group or Step that is generated automatically by FSDR when a DR Plan is created.
-Examples of Built-in Plan Steps are: Launch Compute Instance, Switchover Database, etc.

-- User-Defined Groups or Steps– A type of Plan Group or Step that is added by the user to a DR Plan after the DR plan is created by FSDR.
+- Stop Drill: Tear down workload (created or converted during Start Drill plan) at standby

+This lab will focus on how to create a Switchover plan and customize the plan as per MuShop application requirements.
+DR Plan *must* be created in the standby region (Phoenix).
+It is because, in the case of the worst-case scenario, the entire primary region outside the Full Stack DR will not be accessible from the primary region.

 Estimated Time: 20 Minutes

 ### Objectives

-- Create DR plans (Switchover,Failover and Start drill)
+- Create a Switchover plan
-- Customize the DR plans - Restore Database Wallet group
+- Customize the Switchover plan- Restore Database Wallet group
-- Customize the DR plans - Restore the Application Group
+- Customize the Switchover plan- Restore the Application Group
-- Verify the DR plans and plan groups
+- Verify the Switchover plan and plan groups

-## Task 1: Create DR plans
+## Task 1: Create a Switchover plan

 1. Login into OCI Console with your provided Credentials.
 Select region as **Phoenix**.